datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 :command:`datalad get` works.

 .. figure:: ../artwork/src/publishing/publishing_network_publishparts2.svg
+   :width: 80%

+   Schematic difference between the Git and git-annex aspect of your dataset, and where each part *usually* gets published to.

 This tutorial showcases how this can be done, and shows the basics of how datasets can be shared via a third party infrastructure.